Difference between Finance and Accounting Explained

 Common Accounting Activities

-While some tasks may appear routine, their consistency is what builds trustworthy financial information.
-Without disciplined record-keeping, financial reports would quickly lose credibility.
+While many accounting tasks may appear routine, their consistency is precisely what builds trustworthy financial information.
+Without disciplined record-keeping and standardized reporting, financial statements would quickly lose credibility.
+Accounting provides the organized foundation upon which all sound financial decisions are built.

 Types of Accounting